-- in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position for all mode 4WD vehicles, stop the vehicle and shift the transmission selector to the N position and shift the 4WD shift switch to 2WD.
+- in the AUTO or 4H position, shift the 4WD shift switch to 2WD. - in the 4LO position, stop the vehicle. move the shift selector to the N position with the brake pedal depressed, and shift the 4WD shift switch to 2WD.